JPRodrigues-gh/HerbsRestaurant/README.md

     * once a change is made to booking, if the booking had already been confirmed by restaurant admin, the status of the booking will be reset from **confirm='Yes'** to **confirm='No'**
 * Tested that the user can delete a record
     * Delete option/button was replaced by the cancel button
+    * On deleting a booking an email is sent to the restaurant admin
 * Tested that the user can cancel a booking
     * When a user cancels a booking **confirm** is set to **'Cancel'**
     * The option to cancel a booking is preferable, as the record will still be visible to the admin